St. Paul’s Church – Summerville, South Carolina

 Meanwhile, a parish that abutted both St. Andrew’s and St. George’s – St. Paul’s Parish – was conducting worship services in its second building.
 The first parish church, built in 1708 on the Stono River in Rantowles, suffered extensive damage during the Yemassee War in 1715.
 It was replaced by another one eight miles away in 1736.
 In 1829 the Reverend Philip Gadsden of St. Paul’s Stono Church, as it was called, began holding services in people’s homes in the new village of Summerville.
 These worshipers had been traveling more than twenty miles to St. Paul’s Stono.
 In 1830 the Summerville Episcopalians built a church of their own near the current site of St. Paul’s in Summerville, which served as a chapel of ease for members of St. Paul’s Stono.
 Previous members and descendants of St. George’s Church also began worshiping here.

-St. Paul’s Church in Summerville is listed in the National Register as part of the Summerville Historic District, which says the following about the area:
+St. Paul’s Church in Summerville is listed in the National Register as part of the Summerville Historic District:

 Summerville originated as a pineland summer refuge for low country planters.
 Originally the streets were laid out without any plan and winding roads still characterize the oldest section of town.
 This “old town” lies in the southwestern portion of the historic district and contains about two thirds of the land and half the structures of the district.
 The South Carolina Canal and Railroad Company laid out the more regular “new town” in 1832.
 Streets run parallel and at right angles to the track laid in 1830-1831.
 The “old town” and that portion of the “new town” were incorporated into the village of Summerville in 1847.
 Following the Civil War, wealthy northerners began wintering there.